BobbiValentine/Wildlife-in-Pukaskwa-National-Park/README.md

 # What will you see?

-Welcome to the Wildlife Species Prediction app for Pukaskwa National Park!

-Thinking about taking a trip to Pukaskawa National Park now that you’ve learned so much about it?

-Click the link below to interact with the model:
+Thinking about visiting Pukaskwa National Park after learning all about its wildlife?
+Curious about which species you're most likely to see on your trip?

+Click the link below to find out!
+Simply enter the month, day, hour, and location of your visit, and the app will predict the species you’re most likely to encounter.
+Refer to the chart below to determine the location number.
+Have fun!

 [Go to Streamlit App](https://wildlife-in-pukaskwa-national-park-kxvbjapttj6u42f372cusb.streamlit.app/)